Comparison of correlation-based measures of concordance in terms of asymptotic variance: Introduction

 This paper is organized as follows.
 In Section~\ref{sec:correlation:based:mocs}, we review measures of concordance, the class of $G$-transformed rank correlations $\kappa_G$ and their basic properties.
-In Section~\ref{sec:estimation:kappa:g:comparison} we introduce the approach for comparing $\kappa_G$ in terms of its asymptotic variance $\sigma_G^2(C)$.
-A canonical estimator of $\kappa_G$ is presented in Section~\ref{subsec:canonical:estimator:kappa:G}, and the properties of $\sigma_G^2(C)$ are studied in Section~\ref{subsec:properties:asymptotic:variance}.
+In Section~\ref{sec:estimation:kappa:g:comparison} we introduce the approach for comparing $G$-transformed rank correlations in terms of their asymptotic variances.
+A canonical estimator of $\kappa_G$ is presented in Section~\ref{subsec:canonical:estimator:kappa:G}, and the properties of its asymptotic variance $\sigma_G^2(C)$ are studied in Section~\ref{subsec:properties:asymptotic:variance}.
 Section~\ref{subsec:optimal:location:shift} addresses effects of location-scale transforms of $G$ on $\sigma_G^2(C)$.
 In Section~\ref{sec:optimal:concordance:inducing:distributions}, we study optimal best and worst asymptotic variances and their attaining concordance-inducing distributions on $\mathcal D$.
 The case when $\mathcal D$ is a set of fundamental or Fr\'echet copulas is analyzed in Section~\ref{subsec:asymptotic:variance:fundamental:copulas}.
 The optimality of Blomqvist's beta is proved in Section~\ref{subsec:optimality:Blomqvist}, and its uniqueness is discussed in Section~\ref{subsec:uniqueness:optimality:beta}.
-Kendall's tau and $\kappa_G$ are compared in Section~\ref{sec:comaprison:kendall:tau}.
-In Section~\ref{sec:simulation:study}, a simulation study is conducted to compare $\sigma_G^2(C)$ for various parametric copulas and concordance-inducing distributions.
+Kendall's tau and $G$-transformed rank correlations are compared in Section~\ref{sec:comaprison:kendall:tau}.
+In Section~\ref{sec:simulation:study}, a simulation study is conducted to compare the asymptotic variances for various parametric copulas and concordance-inducing distributions.
 Section~\ref{sec:concluding:remark} concludes this work with discussions about directions for future research.
+Proofs of the statements are given in Section~\ref{sec:proofs}.